aparnamichael/application-development-accelerators/ama-dev-tools/README.md

 | Maven | Use Maven to build your application              |

 For more information, see [documentation](https://www.ibm.com/docs/ama-dev-tools) for IBM Application Modernization Accelerator Developer Tools.

+## Support

+If you want to report a problem or are looking for support options, see this [documentation](https://www.ibm.com/docs/ama-dev-tools?topic=help-support) for IBM Application Modernization Accelerator Developer Tools.